 Other Important Considerations When Buying a Generator

-Conventional or Inverter Generator?
+Conventional vs. Inverter Generator

-If you have a large house and want to power your appliances whenever the power goes out you could consider a standby generator.
+If you have a large house and want to power your appliances whenever the power goes out, you could consider a standby generator.
 Larger standby generators are also referred to as whole house generators.
-Of course your budget is an important consideration here as these models can be quite expensive and have installation costs.
-Also a transfer switch is required, adding to the expense.
+Of course, your budget is an important consideration here as these models can be quite expensive and have installation costs.
+Also, a transfer switch is required, adding to the expense.

-If camping, RVs, tailgating or work sites are your principal interests then a portable generator will be your best bet.
+If camping, RVs, tailgating, or work sites are your principal interests, then a portable generator will be your best bet.

 Budget planning is important since it keeps your household running smoothly.
 So, ensure that you plan your budget such that buying the generator and supporting its repair/maintenance is feasible for your financial situation.